-Badminton 101 Rule Sheet

-Badminton 101 Rule Sheet

 Server stands inside a service court (between the long and short service lines).

 Serve must land within the diagonally opposite service court.

 There’s only 1 serve attempt.

 Play continues until one player fails to hit the shuttle over the net, into a fair play area of the court.